jatupan1989/boomjum1989/Compatibility-with-various-Chromium-based-browsers-and-other-extensions.md

 Allowing 1st-party scripts in HTTPSB causes ScriptSafe to be able to see external scripts.

-My advice is to stick to one extension or the other, and not have both installed and enabled at the same time.
+Since their purpose overlap a lot, my advice is to stick to one extension or the other, and not have both installed and enabled at the same time.